Written by Liam and Aoife!

 He pursed his lips and made a chirping sound, actually tried to mimic the ringing of the phone as if he was making a moo at a cow or miaowing back at a cat.

 I almost laughed then swallowed back tears.
 The Story Thief had stripped another memory from him last night.
+Now he didn’t know what a phone was.

 Mam’s name was on the phone screen.